StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

     ```
     For additional options and best practices, see [the Helm upgrade documentation](https://helm.sh/docs/helm/helm_upgrade/).

-## Advanced configuration
+### Production configuration

-For convenience, the `thehive` Helm chart includes all required components out of the box.
-While this setup is suitable for a development environment, it's highly recommended to review and configure both TheHive and its dependencies before deploying to production.
+The default `thehive` Helm chart bundles all dependencies for quick deployment but uses development-oriented configurations.
+Production deployments require adjustments to TheHive and its dependencies for security, performance, and reliability.

 Use the following command to view all available configuration options for the `thehive` Helm chart: